Moxa CVE-2024-12297: Frontend Authorization Logic Disclosure Vulnerability in Ethernet Switches

 Prerequisites

-• No authentication or credentials required to initiate the attack
+• No valid credentials required to initiate the attack

 Exploitability